Kingxukai/linux/Documentation/driver-api/thermal/x86_pkg_temperature_thermal.rst

 This driver register CPU digital temperature package level sensor as a thermal zone with maximum two user mode configurable trip points.
-Number of trip points depends on the capability of the package.
-Once the trip point is violated, user mode can receive notification via thermal notification mechanism and can take any action to control temperature.
+Number of trip points depends on the woke capability of the woke package.
+Once the woke trip point is violated, user mode can receive notification via thermal notification mechanism and can take any action to control temperature.